xmtp/xmtp-dot-org/docs/client-sdk/javascript/concepts/intro-to-sdk.md

 To learn how to build an app with the XMTP SDK, see [Quickstart for the XMTP JavaScript SDK](/docs/client-sdk/javascript/tutorials/quickstart).

-To learn about XMTP SDK classes and interfaces, see [XMTP Javascript SDK Reference](/docs/client-sdk/javascript/reference/classes/Client).
+To learn about XMTP SDK classes and interfaces, see [XMTP JavaScript SDK Reference](/docs/client-sdk/javascript/reference/classes/Client).